GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 ## Support deploying metrics as a Terraform module

 Support deploying the metrics as a Terraform module so that the metrics can be deployed without needing to clone the Terraform configuration from git.

+## Remove per-mount stats (aggregate by source server)

+Reporting on the stats per-mount generates a lot of logging data when the source has 50 or more volumes.

+Secondly, the stats cannot be reliably aggregated later because multiple mounts can share the same NFS client.
+All mounts sharing the same NFS clients will have identical stats that are an aggregate of all the mounts sharing the NFS client.
+If these per-mount stats are then summed together on a dashboard it leads to the stats being multiplied by the number of mounts that share the same NFS client.

+However, because some mounts might have a separate NFS client, and thus separate stats, it becomes impossible to view an accurate total on a dashboard when the stats are reported per-mount.